 PhpMyAdmin is a free software tool, intended to handle the administration of MySQL over the Web.

-So, how to change WordPress password using phpMyAdmin step by step?
+So, how to change the WordPress password using phpMyAdmin step by step?

 First, log in to cPanel and click the phpMyAdmin icon in the database area.